 The evaluation and documentation of breast skin condition (presence of irritated skin, skin lesions, buttons or blisters on the breast of the bird) at the end of the production cycle allows for a comprehensive welfare assessment of the flock.

-The assessment includes the skin covering the breast and the keel of the chicken.
+The assessment includes the skin covering the entirety of the breast in turkeys.